johnsonj561/Search-and-Classification-With-Natural/readme.md

 - n-grams

 Natural can be easily added to your project through use of NPM, as described in the next section.

+Natural strives to provide a one stop NLP resource, similar to NLTK for Python.
+They need contributors!
+If you are interested in NLP and JavaScript/Node.js, then this appears to be great opportunity to contribute to open source NLP.

 ### Starting a Project With Natural